 To meet advanced color profiling needs, HP offers an optional Advanced Profiling Solution with software and monitor-calibration hardware at much lower cost than competing solutions.
+See HP Advanced Profiling Solution on page 113.

 Color management options

 The aim of color management is to reproduce colors as accurately as possible on all devices: so that, when you print an image, you see very similar colors as when you view the same image on your monitor.